redFrik/udk10-Embedded_Systems/udk131219/README.md

 //--autostart
 -------------
-To make a python program automatically start when you power on the beaglebone black, you can do edit the rc.local file and launch the py file from there.
+To make a python program automatically start when you power on the beaglebone black, you can do edit the rc.local file and launch the .py file from there.

 * `sudo pico /etc/rc.local`
 * place the cursor somewhere before the `exit 0` line and type...
 * `(sleep 5; python /home/debian/led_6channel_test.py) &` # edit to match the name of the file you want to autoload (no need with sudo, rc.local is already running as sudo)
 * to stop in a safe way, either set up a GPIO pin with a button that turns the system off (see below), or log in with ssh and do `sudo pkill python`

-If you want to test the above led_6channel_test example, connect 6 leds, 6 resistors and an uln2803a like [this](https://raw.github.com/redFrik/udk10-Embedded_Systems/master/udk131119/led_6channel_test.png).
+If you want to test the above led_6channel_test example, connect 6 leds, 6 resistors and an uln2803a like [this](https://raw.github.com/redFrik/udk10-Embedded_Systems/master/udk131219/led_6channel_test.png).
-The led_6channel_test pyhon code is [here](https://raw.github.com/redFrik/udk10-Embedded_Systems/master/udk131119/led_6channel_test.py)
+The led_6channel_test pyhon code is [here](https://raw.github.com/redFrik/udk10-Embedded_Systems/master/udk131219/led_6channel_test.py)

 //--autostart jack and sc
 -------------------------